naturalis/wgs2ncbi/README.md

 i.e. by providing the location of the [wgs2ncbi.ini](share/wgs2ncbi.ini) configuration file to the `-conf` argument.
 The following will then happen:

-- the SeqIn files, with the .sqn extension, will be written to the directory [outdir](https://github.com/naturalis/wgs2ncbi/blob/master/share/wgs2ncbi.ini#L36)
+- the Sequin files, with the `.sqn` extension, will be written to the directory [outdir](https://github.com/naturalis/wgs2ncbi/blob/master/share/wgs2ncbi.ini#L36)
 - the discrepancy report, containing all the problems that `tbl2asn` diagnosed, will be written to